Cuprate/monero-book/src/consensus_rules/blocks/difficulty.md

 To calculate difficulty, Monero keeps a window of that last 735[^diff-blocks-count] timestamps and cumulative difficulties, if there are not enough blocks, then you just use as many as possible.

-> note the genesis block is skipped for these calculations[^skip-genesis] so should not be included in the timestamp/ CD list.
+> The genesis block is skipped for these calculations[^skip-genesis] so should not be included in the timestamp/ CD list.

 If the amount of blocks is less than or equal to 1 then 1 is returned as the difficulty[^amt-blocks-1].